Mistake Creek massacre: Massacre

 On 28 March 1915, between 8 and 32 Gija people were shot and killed, and their bodies burned, at Mistake Creek in the East Kimberley.
 Exactly who was responsible and why the massacre occurred have remained uncertain, but the perpetrators are believed to have been an ex-policeman and telegraph linesman from Warmun (then known as Turkey Creek) called Michael "Mick" Rhatigan and two of his Indigenous employees, Jim Wynne and Nipper.
 Rhatigan had been involved in earlier massacres of Aboriginal people during his time as a police constable, including one in 1895 where around 20 people were killed.

 According to Gija oral history, the motive was the mistaken belief that one of Rhatigan's milking cows had been killed and eaten by members of the camp that was attacked.
 The oral history accounts state that Rhatigan was directly involved in the massacre, with Wynne and Nipper assisting.
 There is some suggestion that Wynne, who was not Gija himself, had encouraged the massacre in some way, possibly due to a dispute over a woman.
 The Gija oral history seems to have been derived from accounts given by survivors of the massacre.

 Aftermath

 Rhatigan and Nipper were arrested.
-Wynne was shot dead by police whilst trying to escape after he was seen near one of the bodies.
+Wynne was shot dead by police whilst trying to escape after he was seen near one of the bodies and tried to run away after refusing orders to surrender.
 A coroner's inquest held at Turkey Creek acquitted Rhatigan of any wrongdoing, while Nipper was ordered to face trial for the murder of eight people.
 Wynne's death was ruled a "justifiable homicide", and the constable who shot Wynne was commended by the jury for his "promptness" in shooting him as he was allegedly "a most dangerous character".
-Nipper was later found not guilty and was released, and later worked at the police stables in Perth.
+Nipper was found not guilty and was released, and later worked at the police stables in Perth.

 Rhatigan remained a telegraph linesman at Turkey Creek until his death in 1920.
 His son, John Rhatigan, became a long-serving Labor politician in the Western Australian Legislative Assembly.